lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-> _This page explains what Kimera is, and problems it's designed to solve._
+> _This page explains what Kimera is, and the problems it's designed to solve._

 **Kimera** is a JavaScript library for mocking GraphQL APIs.
 Learn how to use Kimera in the ["Using Kimera"](/graphql-kimera/docs/setup) section of the docs.
-See it's API in the ["API"](/graphql-kimera/docs/api) section of the docs.
+See it's API in the ["API"](/graphql-kimera/docs/api-get-executable-schema) section of the docs.

 ## What does Kimera do